Senorsen/subtitle-adjuster/README.md

 # Subtitle Adjuster

-A GUI application for adjusting subtitle timings in .ass files.
+A GUI application for adjusting subtitle timings in .ass and .srt files.
 Built with Electron.

+This project was mostly written by AI to achieve some personal adhoc needs - it works after several tweaks and debugging.

 ## Features